Determining the average workers’ compensation settlement isn’t necessarily straightforward, which is why our workers’ comp lawyers are here to help.

 You can only collect partial disability for 500 weeks, but those weeks need not be consecutive.

-What Happens if I Cannot Return to Work?
+What Happens if I Cannot Return to Work After a Workplace Injury?

 Under permanent total disability, you can collect wages equal to about two-thirds of your weekly pay.

-How Much Can I Expect To Collect on Workers’ Comp?
+How Much Compensation Can I Expect From a Workers’ Comp Claim?

 Studies suggest the average workers’ compensation settlement is around $20,000, but it ultimately comes down to the severity and sometimes location of your injuries.